2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. St. John’s*

 Ole Miss locked itself in as a host with its series win over Texas A&M over the weekend.
 The Rebels are now 34-18, 14-13 in SEC play and up to No. 13 in RPI with the No. 3 strength of schedule.
 It would take a disastrous finish before the selection show to fall out.
-Oregon would’ve been a slam dunk series if they held onto the rubber game against UCLA on Sunday.
-Instead, they come in as a 2-seed.
+Oregon would’ve been a slam-dunk series if it held onto the rubber game against UCLA on Sunday.
+Instead, the Ducks come in as a 2-seed.
 At 36-14, 18-9 in the Big Ten and No. 19 in RPI, the Ducks are a legitimate threat to make it into the top 16.

 Austin Regional